Imamah-Zafar/test/README.md

 * An index.js file inside src
 * A dist folder

-The “source” code is the code that will be writen and edited.
+The “source” code is the code that will be written and edited.
 The “distribution” code is the minimized and optimized output of the build process that the browser will display.

-The deafult entry point is ./src/index.js file.
+The default entry point is ./src/index.js file.
 To build the bundle with webpack run the following command
 ```
 npx webpack
 ```